Bootstrap

 Dynamic Parameters

-We can also add dynamic parameters to the container, their different values, unlike static parameters, will not cause the generation of new DI containers.
+We can also add dynamic parameters to the container, whose different values, unlike static parameters, will not cause the generation of new DI containers.

 $this->configurator->addDynamicParameters([